Stylish waterside dining in Fowey

-However you spend the daytime, there’s nowhere like The Old Quay House Hotel’s terrace, with its exquisite views across the water, for sun-splashed dining on summer evenings.
-It’s just the spot for feasting on locally sourced, high-quality seafood such as torched mackerel and cured sea trout against a tranquil backdrop of boats bobbing on the water.
-And, while diving in to a dish of the freshest fish and shellfish might feel like the natural option in this location, piscatorial delights are accompanied by West Country meats, cheeses and veggies as well as locally sourced bread.
+However you spend the daytime, there’s nowhere like The Old Quay House Hotel’s terrace – with exquisite views across the water – for sun‑splashed dining on summer evenings.
+It’s just the spot for feasting on locally sourced, high‑quality seafood (such as torched mackerel and cured sea trout) against a tranquil backdrop of boats bobbing on the water.
+And, while diving into a dish of the freshest fish and shellfish might feel like the natural option in this location, piscatorial delights are accompanied by West Country meats, cheeses and veggies.

-As the hotel houses a small but elegant Champagne bar – which also delivers fabulous cocktails – the sensible option is to plump for an overnight stay in one of the bespoke bedrooms.
+As the hotel houses a small but elegant Champagne bar – which also serves fabulous cocktails – the sensible option is to plump for an overnight stay in one of the bespoke bedrooms.

 Spend a peaceful night’s repose being lulled to sleep by the gentle clinking of the boats beyond your window, before refreshing yourself next morning with a gourmet breakfast of the highest order.